 Keep at least 1 cap tube out of the liquid and well away from potential bubbles / foam that may occur.
 This will prevent gas pressure from building up.
 Something also to keep in mind: more tubes out of the liquid means more gas transfer with the ambient atmosphere.

 If using pumps with your Pioreactor, see the note below.

 Don't have an autoclave?
 A kitchen pressure cooker works just as well.
 Still don't have that?
 You can use a stove top or hotplate: heat on a medium-low heat until boiling, and let boil for a few minutes.
-An autoclave and pressure cooker is a much more effective sterilizer though.
+However, an autoclave or a pressure cooker is a more effective sterilizer.

 Using sterile filtration

 Filtered media can be directly added to a sterilized glass vial, or via the (sterilized) male luer lock ports.